ameyrupji/thunderbolt-macpro-5-1/GC-TitanRidge.md

 Issues that I have notices so far:

 - ~~Hot swap devices works till at-least one device is connected to the GC-TITAN RIDGE card.
 I have only tried this with my thunderbolt displays if I connect one display to the card and leave it connected to the the card I can disconnect the second from the card or daisy chain and works after reconnecting.
 But if I remove both and try to reconnect then none of them work.~~ Solved by Connect pin 3 and pin 5 of jumper refer this section above.
-- ~~I am using A pair of Apple Thunderbolt Display and have notices that the brightness functionality and USB ports behind the Thunderbolt display do not work.~~ Restart your system after a cold boot to enable USB and FaceTime HD Cameras on the Apple Thunderbold displays.
+- ~~I am using A pair of Apple Thunderbolt Display and have notices that the brightness functionality and USB ports behind the Thunderbolt display do not work.~~ Restart your system after a cold boot to enable USB and FaceTime HD Cameras on the Apple Thunderbolt displays.

 ## Useful Links